heptarch/heptarch.github.io/drafts/lingering.md

 	</div>
 	</figure>

 Wht *Atalanta*?
 Maier's opus concerns a footrace between the demigoddess Atalanta and her slow-moving suitor; the suitor wins the race (and Atalanta's hand) by strewing golden apples in her path that Atalanta is seduced into picking up.
-The demigoddess, hero, and apples, all have a material alchemical analogue, but more interesting to me was the mechanics of appeal and
+The demigoddess, hero, and apples, all have a material alchemical analogue, but more interesting to me was the mechanics of appeal and dalliance, which

 [link](/art/vox-morans.pdf)